lumina-desktop/lumina-docs/lumina.rst

 Lumina is a community driven project that relies on the support of developers in the community to help in the design and implementation of new utilities and tools.
 The Project aims to present a unified design so that programs feel familiar to users.
 As an example, while programs could have "File", "Main", or "System" as their first entry in a menu bar, "File" is used as the accepted norm for the first category on the menu bar.

+The `Developer Guidelines <https://github.com/pcbsd/lumina/blob/5beb2730a9e8230d2377ea89e9728504ea88de9c/DeveloperGuidelines.txt>`_ contain some coding practices for getting started with submitting updates or utilities.
 This section describes a small list of guidelines for menu and program design in Lumina.

 Any graphical program that is a full-featured utility, such as :ref:`Insight File Manager`, should have a "File" menu.
 However, file menus are not necessary for small widget programs or dialogue boxes.
 When making a file menu, a good rule of thumb is keep it simple.
 Most Lumina utilities do not need